Basudev-kumar/MERN-Notes-App/README.md

-# ThinkMe – Notes App 🗒️
+# ThinkBoard – Notes App 🗒️

 A fully responsive, cloud-based Notes Management Application built with the MERN stack that allows users to create, view, and delete notes efficiently with real-time updates.